Kaman-Kalehöyük Archaeological Museum

-The Kaman-Kalehöyük Archaeological Museum (Kaman-Kalehöyük Arkeoloji Müzesi) is an archaeological museum in Çağırkan, about 3 km east of Kaman, Kırşehir, Turkey.
-It exhibits artifacts from seven civilizations excavated in the nearby multi-period tell of Kaman-Kalehöyük.
+The Kaman-Kalehöyük Archaeological Museum (Kaman-Kalehöyük Arkeoloji Müzesi) is an archaeological museum located in the village of Çağırkan, about 3 km east of the town of Kaman, in Kırşehir Province, Turkey.
+It exhibits artifacts from seven civilizations excavated in the multi-period tell of Kaman-Kalehöyük, which is located about 2 km to the north of the museum.
 It opened in 2010.
 A Japanese garden is adjacent to the museum building.

+About 45 km east of the Kaman-Kalehöyük Archaeological Museum, in the town of Kırşehir, there is also a separate Kırşehir Museum, which exhibits similar archaeological material from several ancient sites in this area, such as Yassıhöyük (Gordion) and Büklükale, as well as from Kaman-Kalehöyük.

 Background

 In 2005, the Turkish and Japanese governments agreed to establish a museum and this was ratified in 2006 by the Turkish parliament.
 Construction started in 2008, to preserve and exhibit artifacts found by excavations in the Kaman-Kalehöyük tell, which has a diameter of 280 m and is 16 m high.
 The excavations were carried out under the direction of Sachihiro Omura on behalf of the Japan Middle East Cultural Center and the Japanese Institute of Anatolian Archaeology.
 The museum was opened to visitors in 2010.
 The museum resembles a tell, taking the Kalehöyük mound as a model, and is covered with grass.

 In 2010, the museum received a Good Green Design Award from the Chicago Athenaeum.
 In 2012, it was nominated for the "European Museum of the Year Award".

 There were about 80,000 local and foreign tourists in 2017, 87,000 in 2018 and approximately 100,000 in 2019, many of whom are Japanese.

 In September 2025, Princess Akiko of Mikasa visited the museum and the Japanese garden, recalling her grandfather's and father's contributions.